stonepros/stone/doc/rados/operations/monitoring.rst

     pgs:     16 active+clean

-.. topic:: How Ceph Calculates Data Usage
+.. topic:: How Stone Calculates Data Usage

    The ``usage`` value reflects the *actual* amount of raw storage used.
 The ``xxx GB / xxx GB`` value means the amount available (the lesser number) of the overall storage capacity of the cluster.
 The notional number reflects the size of the stored data before it is replicated, cloned or snapshotted.
-   Therefore, the amount of data actually stored typically exceeds the notional amount stored, because Ceph creates replicas of the data and may also use storage capacity for cloning and snapshotting.
+   Therefore, the amount of data actually stored typically exceeds the notional amount stored, because Stone creates replicas of the data and may also use storage capacity for cloning and snapshotting.

 Watching a Cluster
 ==================

-In addition to local logging by each daemon, Ceph clusters maintain a *cluster log* that records high level events about the whole system.
+In addition to local logging by each daemon, Stone clusters maintain a *cluster log* that records high level events about the whole system.
-This is logged to disk on monitor servers (as ``/var/log/ceph/ceph.log`` by default), but can also be monitored via the command line.
+This is logged to disk on monitor servers (as ``/var/log/stone/stone.log`` by default), but can also be monitored via the command line.

 To follow the cluster log, use the following command

 ::

-	ceph -w
+	stone -w

-Ceph will print the status of the system, followed by each log message as it is emitted.
+Stone will print the status of the system, followed by each log message as it is emitted.
 For example:

 ::